circleci/circleci-docs/jekyll/_cci2/overview.md

 Other cloud service deployments can be easily scripted using SSH or by installing the API client of the service with your job configuration.

-Contact us at <enterprise-support@circleci.com> to request a trial license.
+Contact us at [Support](mailto:enterprise-support@circleci.com) to request a trial license.

 ## Build Environments

-By default, CircleCI comes with a general-purpose image based on Ubuntu 14.04 (Trusty).
-It is possible to customize this image if necessary.
+By default, CircleCI 2.0 Builder instances automatically provision containers according to the image configured for each job in your `/circleci/config.yml` file.

 ## Architecture